COUSCOUSZ/BetterGPT/workflow.md

    - Uses the event emitter to broadcast the message to any subscribed listeners.

 3. **React Component Updates**:
-   - The `Messages` component, having subscribed to the event emitter, receives the message.
+   - The `Sidebar` component, having subscribed to the event emitter, receives the message.
    - Processes the message, updates its state with new message data, and re-renders the UI.

 4. **User Interaction**: